spaship/spaship/packages/documentation/docs/user-guide/user-guide.md

 <!-- # ![image alt text](image_0.png) -->

-Shruti you have a new SPAship instance up and running for deploying your awesome SPAs to your web portal.
+So you have a new SPAship instance up and running for deploying your awesome SPAs to your web portal.
 However, you are new to SPAship and wondering how to get started?
 Worry not, for this guide is here to help you launch your SPAs in no time.

 ## SPAship Components